 Clinical Child Psychology Graduate Program

 The Clinical Child Psychology Program (CCPP) at the University of Kansas is a graduate program leading to the doctoral degree (Ph.D.) in Clinical Child Psychology.
 The program is housed within the Department of Clinical Child Psychology.
 The CCPP is accredited by the American Psychological Association’s Commission on Accreditation as a clinical psychology doctoral training program with a special emphasis on children, adolescents, and families.
 The program has strong ties with the Department of Pediatrics at the University of Kansas School of Medicine (KUMC) and with Children's Mercy Hospital.
-The program does not offer a terminal Masters degree.
-However, students admitted to the Doctoral program without a Masters degree will obtain a MA in Clinical Child Psychology en route to the Ph.D.
+The program does not offer a terminal master's degree.
+However, students admitted to the Doctoral program without a master's degree will obtain an M.A. in Clinical Child Psychology en route to the Ph.D.

-Students can complete course work, practicum requirements, and research requirements for the doctoral degree in 4 years of full-time study followed by a 1-year doctoral clinical internship at an approved site, although some students take longer.
-Students are expected to, and indeed want to, participate maximally in research and clinical experiences to ensure the breadth of their training.
-An empirically-based master’s thesis (if not obtained prior to admission), qualifying examination, and doctoral dissertation are formal milestones of research progress in addition to regular evaluation in courses, clinical practica, and annual faculty reviews.
+Students are expected to complete course work, practica, and research requirements for the doctorate within four years of full-time study followed by a required one-year pre-doctoral internship at an approved site.
+Students are expected to, and indeed want to, participate maximally in research and clinical experiences.
+A master's thesis, comprehensive examination, and doctoral dissertation are formal milestones of progress through the program in addition to regular evaluation in courses, practica, and yearly faculty review.

 Admission to Graduate Studies